anas1412/DJ-Fayrouz/README.md

 !shuffle: Shuffles the music queue.
 !repeat: Repeats the currently playing song.
 Feel free to modify and enhance the bot according to your specific requirements.

+## Todo

+- Play music from Spotify: DJ Fayrouz can search and play music from Spotify by providing the song title or URL.
+- Play a whole playlist: DJ Fayrouz can search and play playlists by providing the URL.

 ##Contributions
 Contributions to DJ Fayrouz Discord Bot are welcome!
 If you find any issues or have ideas for new features, please open an issue on the GitHub repository.
 You can also fork the repository, make your changes, and submit a pull request.